se-edu/learningresources/contents/ruby/Rails.md

 ```

 Each one of these routes had to be written manually, and specific routes had to be deliberated upon, so as to not be confusing or break any established conventions the application is already following.
+Also, if you open the source linked at the top, you might notice that the actual code is far more bloated than this abbreviated version, and involves much more logic.
 Now, to contrast this with the Rails approach, you first need to declare a resource, namely, an `entry` in the address book.
 So, in your `routes.rb` file, you would write something like

 ```ruby
 resources :entries